vickyxu22/CSC240-Interactive-Exhibition/README.md

-# Fashioned by Sargent -- A Interactive Exhibition
+# Fashioned by Sargent -- An Interactive Exhibition

 ## Overview: